In this article, I will show how you can embed PDF files in your WordPress blog or website.

 5. In the left sidebar, select PDF Poster, search title and copy Shortcode.

-6. Now, go to page which you want to edit and paste the Shortcode using any Shortcode Plugins.
+6. Now, go to the page which you want to edit and paste the Shortcode using any Shortcode Plugins.

 3. Google Drive To Embed PDF